Liangyu5wu/Liangyu5wu.github.io/content/project/On-chip-ml/index.md

 #### Recent Tasks

 {{< spoiler text="Click to view the breakdown" >}}
-1. D2 algorithm implementation
-2. Regressing the #clusters directly
+1. Test Clusterization-algorithm on truth-level peaks data (make sure CLN-algorithm works)
+2. Plot the prediction efficiency of D2 algorithm in different time domains
+3. Compare ML with the D2+clusterization-algorithm (&truth-peaks) on the cluster-prediction
 {{< /spoiler >}}